SpenceUK/chris-spence/content/homepage/opener.md

 I am based in the North West of England in the Manchester region.

-I currently work remotely whilst occassionally visiting the office for meetings and gatherings.
+I currently work remotely whilst occasionally visiting the office for meetings and gatherings.

 Contact me if you have an interesting opportunity.